chethiya/synced-append/README.md

  files.log += ".more"
  sync.start files

  # Try removing these two lines.
-If not bytes are committed to a file
+If no bytes are committed to a file
  # the file will be removed when recovered.
  logWriter.append 'first line\n'
  sync.sync()